-Both of these windows are shown with the VLAN information in Chapter 6, "Configuring VLANs on Alcatel-Lucent VPN Firewall BrickTM Security Appliances".
+Both of these windows are shown with the VLAN information in Chapter 6, "Configuring VLANs on Alcatel-Lucent VPN Firewall Brick® Security Appliances" .
 Refer to this chapter if you are configuring one or more ports to handle VLAN traffic.

-The Brick supports link aggregation, where two or more physical ports are combined into one logical port so that the logical port handles more bandwidth.
+3 The Brick supports link aggregation, where two or more physical ports are combined into one logical port so that the logical port handles more bandwidth.
 To aggregate this port with a logical port, select a logical port with the Aggregate with pull-down.
 When this is done, the port being edited is said to be a child aggregate, and the logical port in the Aggregate with field is said to be a parent aggregate.
 The ports in the pull-down are restricted to ones having the same Port Type as this one, and ones that have not yet been assigned as child aggregates.
-A child aggregate becomes assimilated with its parent, taking on the policy assignment attributes, MTU attributes, QoS, and VLAN/IP address assignments of the parent port (child aggregates will not appear as choices on the Policy Assignment screen).
+A child aggregate becomes assimilated with its parent, taking on its parent's name (child aggregates will not appear as choices on the Policy Assignment screen) and all of its parent's port attributes.
 Port attributes can be changed only in the parent aggregate.
 A parent aggregate may have more than one child, but a child only one parent.